ga4gh/vrs/docs/source/index.rst

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The Variation Representation Specification (VRS, pronounced "verse") is a standard developed by the Global Alliance for Genomic Health to facilitate and improve sharing of genetic information.
+The Variation Representation Specification (VRS, pronounced "verse") is a standard developed by the Global Alliance for Genomics and Health (GA4GH) to facilitate and improve sharing of genetic information.
 The Specification consists of a JSON Schema for representing many classes of genetic variation, conventions to maximize the utility of the schema, and a Python